 - Green Beans: This recipe uses three cans of drained green beans.
 If you want to use fresh green beans, you’ll need to cook the green beans before making the casserole.

 - French Fried Onions: There are French fried onions in the casserole and on top!

 This is one of the easiest side dishes to make!
-Mix Scroll down for the printable recipe card and complete instructions.
+Mix up the creamy sauce, add the green beans, and bake the casserole.

 - Creamy Sauce: To make the sauce, stir together the cream of celery soup, whole milk, Worcestershire sauce, onion powder, garlic powder, and black pepper.

 - Green Beans: Drain the green beans and add them to the creamy sauce along with one cup of French fried onions.
 Stir until the beans and onions are coated.